Technologicat/mcpyrate/README.md

 present in the final phase-`0` module.
 The phase is important only for invoking those macros inside this module itself.

-**TODO**: Order preservation is not yet implemented.
-Code will be pasted in phase-descending order.

-~Original ordering of the code blocks is preserved.
-Once a phase is compiled, the body of its `with phase` block (after macro expansion) is spliced into the surrounding context.
-Thus, like a receding tide, each phase will "reveal" increasing subsets of the original source file, until (at the implicit phase `0`) all of the file is processed.~
+The **ordering** of the `with phase` code blocks **is preserved**.
+The code will always execute at the point where it appears in the source file.
+Like a receding tide, each phase will reveal increasing subsets of the original source file, until (at the implicit phase `0`) all of the file is processed.

 **Mutable state, if any, is not preserved** between phases, because each phase starts as a new module instance.
 There is no way to transmit information to a